pavnsai/DCSC-Project-Scalable-Image-Processor/README.md

 This project consists of two main components:
 1. **Frontend**: A React-based user interface for image uploads and retrievals
-2. **Backend**: A set of containerized services orchestrated using Kubernetes for processing, storing, and notifying users about their images
+2. **Backend**: A combination of GCP services, including Cloud Storage, Cloud Functions, and Pub/Sub, along with containerized services orchestrated using Kubernetes.
+These components work together to process, store, and notify users about their images efficiently.

 ### Prerequisites